CarlMurray/failte-pp2/README.md

 - All attraction icons on the Map, along with their associated links, have aria-labels and/or titles so users of screen readers can use the Map.
 - The Geo Guessing Game can be enjoyed by keyboard users too, as it features optional keyboard controls which show a red crosshair at the center of the map and allow users to make a guess by using an on-screen button.
 - Unfortunately, some aspects of fáilte, such as the Game, are not accessible by all users (such as those with total blindness or significant visual impairment).
 However, a long term goal is to make fáilte truly accessible for all.
+- Accessibility (usability) testing was carried out with a visually impaired participant - see [Accessibility Testing](#accessibility-testing)

 ![Game with keyboard controls](assets/readme/img/keyboard-controls.png "Keyboard controls")

+---

+# Roadmap
+- Add more popular attractions to game dataset
+- Improve search function to allow multiple keywords and locations to be entered
+- Add search filter options to allow users to filter attractions by type, location etc.
+- Add game options including difficulty, number of rounds, high score, location boundaries
+- Add Activities and Accommodation datasets from Fáilte Ireland OpenData API
+- Further improve accessibility of fáilte

 ---